apache/cordova-plugin-file/README.md

 }
 ```

-In the full sample app, after writing to the file, we also read it and display it.
-These operations re-use the code that we showed you already in previous tasks, so there's nothing new there (see the previous sections).
+After writing to the file, read it and display it.
+These operations re-use the code that we showed you already in previous tasks, so theres nothing new there (see the previous sections).

 ## Create Directories

 In the code here, you create directories in the root of the app storage location.
 You could use this code with any writable storage location (that is, any DirectoryEntry).
-In the complete sample app, we write to the application root directory (fs.root), which is passed into this function.
+Here, you write to the application root directory (fs.root), which is passed into this function.

 This code creates the /NewDirInRoot/images folder in the root of the app storage location.
 For platform-specific values, look at _File System Layouts_.